MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/searching-for-process-servers.md

 ---
 title: Searching for Process Servers
-description: You can use KD or CDB with the -QR command-line option to obtain a list of available process servers that are running on a network server computer.This list may include servers that no longer exist but which were not shut down properly -- connecting to one of these generates an error message.
-The list will also include debugging servers and KD connection servers.
-The server type will be indicated in each case.The syntax for this is as follows ms.assetid: 2f0cd4df-f18a-4222-ab90-7aba0f177eff
+description: You can use KD or CDB with the -QR command-line option to obtain a list of available process servers that are running on a network server computer. ms.assetid: 2f0cd4df-f18a-4222-ab90-7aba0f177eff
 keywords: ["Searching for Process Servers Windows Debugging"]
 topic_type: